packit/packit.dev/content/docs/guide.md

 ### Staging instance

 [Packit-as-a-Service-stg](https://github.com/apps/packit-as-a-service-stg) GitHub App
 runs the latest code.
-It can be used to verify latest changes until they get (every Tuesday) into the [production instance](https://github.com/marketplace/packit-as-a-service).
+It can be used to verify the latest changes until they get (every Tuesday) into the [production instance](https://github.com/marketplace/packit-as-a-service).
 If you want to enjoy the freshest features and help us with the development, see more details [here](https://github.com/packit/packit/discussions/1530).